 PaaS systems like Google App Engine and Cloud Functions provide many conveniences for users.
 These serverless platforms enable your technical team to focus on creating business solutions rather than spend time on investigating platforms to use and determining the amount of hardware needed.
 Applications can autoscale up as needed, scale down to zero with pay-per-use billing to control costs, and they allow for a variety of today's common development languages.

 However, while full-stack web application development or complex back-ends for mobile apps is a great fit for App Engine, it's often the case that developers are mainly trying to put some functionality online, such as updating a news feed or pulling in the latest score of the home team's playoff game.
-While there is coding logic behind both scenarios, neither appear to be full-blown "applications" requiring the power of App Engine.
+While coding logic exists for both scenarios, neither appear to be full-blown "applications" requiring the power of App Engine.
 This is where Cloud Functions come in.

 Cloud Functions is for deploying the small bit of code that: